-Standard Plus: With a least one insurance company that we know of you can get a standard plus rating after 3 years have passed since your DUI.
+Standard Plus: With a least one insurance company that I know of you can get a standard plus rating after 3 years have passed since your DUI.

 You also must be free of any suspensions, revocations, or reckless driving charges in the past 3 years.